Membership revoked? Veteran GE's spot in exclusive Dow may be shaky

 GE’s shares last week closed under $20 for the first time in more than five years, its struggles made clear by a disappointing third-quarter earnings report last month.
 The stock closed at $20.49 on Friday, marking a 35 percent decline in 2017.

 As of Friday, GE’s weight stood at only 0.6 percent.
-By comparison, aircraft maker Boeing Co (BA.N), whose stock is above $260, has a 7.7 percent weight.
+By comparison, aircraft maker Boeing Co, whose stock is above $260, has a 7.7 percent weight.

 Changes to the Dow are made on an as-needed basis and selection is not governed by quantitative rules, according to published methodology for the index.